techie-joe/core-dev/README.md

 Paste the analytics code into your site's `_includes/google_analytics.html` file.

-### Overriding GitHub-generated URLs
+### Overriding GitHub URLs

-Templates rely on URLs supplied by GitHub such as links to your repository or links to download your project.
+Templates rely on GitHub URLs, such as links to your repository or links to download your project.

 To override the default URLs: